 Holes In Your Heart

-In conversation with a friend recently, he spoke about the incompleteness that exists in all of us from our upbringing.
-He called them “Holes In Your Heart.”
-That phrase really stuck with me because, in so many ways, we all have holes in our heart.
-They may come from difficulties that existed in our upbringing, mistakes that our parents made, or just plain difficulties that we had growing up.
-Those holes in our heart eventually take a toll on us and can add up to other types of behaviors that we take out on others unknowingly.
-Those behaviors seem unrelated to the Hole in Our Heart, but they manifest themselves with others causing us further problems.
+We are all incomplete in a sense.
+I mean, we are always a work in progress.
+A friend called them “Holes In Your Heart.”
+That phrase stuck with me because, in so many ways, we all have holes in our hearts.
+They may come from difficulties in our upbringing, mistakes that our parents made, or just plain challenges that we had growing up.
+Those holes in our hearts eventually take a toll on us and can add up to other types of behaviors that we take out on others unknowingly.
+Those behaviors seem unrelated to the Hole in Our Heart, but they manifest themselves with others, causing further problems.

-I was talking with a relative of mine one day and she was describing a difficulty that she had in her life with great frustration.
-When I asked her about it, she said, Oh, that is because I grew up in such and such town.
-I was surprised that she was blaming her short-coming on a town but I realized that somehow the community had left a hole in her heart.
-It may have been because of observed behaviors like her own, that she felt compelled somehow to live out as well, or some lack or morals and integrity that she observed.
+I was talking with a relative of mine one day, and she was describing a difficulty that she had in her life with incredible frustration.
+When I asked her about it, she said, Oh, that is because I grew up in such a town.
+I was surprised that she blamed her shortcoming on a city, but I realized that somehow the community had left a hole in her heart.
+It may have been because of observed behaviors like her own that she felt compelled somehow to live out as well, or some lack of morals and integrity that she observed.

-This is such an important concept to understand that it seems that we cannot move forward in life until we have embraced it fully for ourselves.
-When we acknowledge these thorns or the incompleteness’ of our life, then we begin to recognize them as stepping stones to helping others, as an experience that we had to go through in order to complete our own path through life.
-The Holes in Your Heart are opportunities to extend healing to others, to bring them forth in recognition, maybe even publically and allowing others to acknowledge their own similarities.
+Self-esteem is such an important concept to understand that it seems that we cannot move forward in life until we have embraced it entirely for ourselves.
+When we acknowledge these thorns or the incompleteness’ of our life, we begin to recognize them as stepping stones to helping others, as an experience that we had to go through to complete our path through life.
+The Holes in Your Heart are opportunities to extend healing to others, bring them forth in recognition, maybe even publicly, and allow others to acknowledge their similarities.

-My take on this is that the Holes in My Heart come up in my life at the most inopportune times, which then causes limitations in my own performance.
-By dealing with them in a constructive and purposeful way, I can begin the healing process on my timetable, rather than my subconscious’ time table.
-This may be as simple as acknowledgment and then replacing that hurt with gratitude for what it teaches us, and then moving on.
+My take on this is that the Holes in My Heart come up in my life at the most inopportune times, which then causes limitations in my performance.
+By dealing with them constructively and purposefully, I can begin the healing process on my timetable, rather than my subconscious’ timetable.
+Acknowledgment may be as simple as acknowledging and then replacing that hurt with gratitude for what it teaches us and moving on.

 Yours for a Better Life,